Rucchao/Rucchao.github.io/index.md

 #### News

 [2020.8.26] We will give a new tutorial for IEEE Big Data 2020!
-The title is "Big Data System Benchmarking: State of the Art, Current Practices, and Open Challenges".
+The title is "Big Data System Benchmarking: State of the Art, Current Practices, and Open Challenges". [[More Details]](https://www.helsinki.fi/en/researchgroups/unified-database-management-systems-udbms/ieee-big-data-2020-tutorial).

 [2020.6.27] We will give a new tutorial for CIKM 2020!
 The title is "Multi-Model Data Query Languages and Processing Paradigms" [[More Details]](https://www.helsinki.fi/en/node/93817).